 We recognise that all classes have children of widely differing abilities, and so we provide suitable learning opportunities for all children by matching the challenge of the task to the ability and experience of the child.
 We achieve this in a variety of ways, by;

-Our Lady & St Patrick's follows the National Curriculum and creates a long term plan developed in consultation with our local Sports Partnership.
+At Our Lady & St Patrick's we the National Curriculum, from which we create a long- term plan, developed in consultation with our local Sports Partnership.

 Please see our Long Term PE Plan, at the top of the page